Ilyas-Khiat/stegano-app/README.md

 ![decode page](readme_img/decode.PNG)

-find the the sent image in your computer, and you're done .
+Find the sent image in your computer, and you're done .

 **Magic**